genarocoronel/Python-blackops_fronter_back-end/README.md

 ## Running Locally in Docker:

+1. Create a db-data/ folder at the same level as this README.md file so we can map to it a volume for the PostgreSQL service.

-1. Build the docker images:
+2. Build the docker images:
    ```
    $ docker-compose build
    ```
-2. Run the images:
+3. Run the images:
    ```
    $ docker-compose up
    ```
-3. **In a new terminal window/tab**, start an interactive shell session in the `api` container:
+4. **In a new terminal window/tab**, start an interactive shell session in the `api` container:
    ```
    $ docker exec -it api sh
    ```
-4. Create the DB file and tables:
+5. Create the DB file and tables:
    ```
    /app # python manage.py db upgrade
    ```
-5. Plant the seed data in the DB tables:
+6. Plant the seed data in the DB tables:
    ```
    /app # python manage.py seed
    ```
-6. Exit the interactive shell session:
+7. Exit the interactive shell session:
    ```
    /app # exit
    ```
-7. That's it!
+8. That's it!
 You can now login via the frontend with the following credentials:
    ```
    username: admin
    password: password